 Our entertainer for the gala Banquet and Dance (which is open to all women) was OLOC’s own old dyke, Alix Dobkin, who is back by popular demand.

-OLOC held its first national gathering in the Southern United States, August 17–20, in Durham, North Carolina.
+OLOC held its first National Gathering in the Southern United States, August 17–20, in Durham, North Carolina.
 Southern women responded in large numbers: 54 of a total of 125 Old Lesbians attended the event from 26 states and one woman from Norway.
 Women came from Hawaii, Maine, Washington, Florida, New York, and many states in between.
 An additional 30 women came to the banquet, the concert by Alix Dobkin, and the dance.
-Scholarship funds to help women attend the Gathering came from 28 individual donors as well as the Gill Foundation, Silver Threads, National Center for Lesbian Rights, and the Astrea Foundation for Justice.
+Scholarship funds to help women attend the Gathering came from 28 individual donors as well as the Gill Foundation, Silver Threads, National Center for Lesbian Rights, and the Astraea Lesbian Foundation for Justice.

-We expect these evaluations to highlight those areas in which things were not done as well as they should have been and note improvements needed the next time around.
+Evaluations highlighted those areas in which things were not done as well as they should have been and note improvements needed the next time around.
 Women in the session for the differently abled had many suggestions for making the Gathering even more accessible in the future.
-Suzanne Pharr and Mandy Carter engaged in a stimlating face-to-face dialogue on “Race and Class: Bringing Us Together or Keeping Us Apart.”
-This was followed by smaller discussion groups of women of color and white women meeting in different locations.
-OLOC acknowledges that it has a long way to go to be sure that women of color and poor women are truly welcome.
+Suzanne Pharr and Mandy Carter engaged in a stimulating face-to-face dialogue on “Race and Class: Bringing Us Together or Keeping Us Apart.”
+This was followed by smaller discussion groups of Women of Color and white women meeting in different locations.
+OLOC acknowledges that it has a long way to go to be sure that Women of Color and poor women are truly welcome.

 Workshops and discussions covered many topics of interest, including:

 - Lesbian Lives Aloud: Encouraging women to write their own experiences, and these were crafted into a presentation.

 - How to be Your Own Medical Advocate

 - Housing for Old Lesbians

 - Dare I Fall in Love Again and Do I Want To?